Barcelona sign Braithwaite in €18m transfer from Leganes | Goal.com

 The Frenchman has been sidelined for another six months after undergoing surgery on a hamstring injury, leaving Quique Setien short on options in the final third of the pitch.

-Barca were given a 15-day window to bring in a striker from Spain or a free agent, and they moved quickly to secure Braitwaite's signature amid links to a number of La Liga players including Athletic Bilbao's Inaki Williams and Getafe frontman Angel Rodriguez.
+Barca were given a 15-day window to bring in a striker from Spain or a free agent, and they moved quickly to secure Braithwaite's signature amid links to a number of players in La Liga, including Athletic Club's Inaki Williams and Getafe frontman Angel Rodriguez.

 The Blaugrana have endured a turbulent 2019-20 campaign to date, with off-field issues often overshadowing the team's exploits on the pitch.